14th Jan 2015

 Leatherjackets are the larvae of crane flies (daddy-long legs), which are a common nuisance in some lawns.
 These pests are 30-40mm long and can cause significant damage when left untreated.

 The damage caused by leatherjackets does not become obvious until the spring when they are growing rapidly.
 The first visible signs of damage can be seen when straw-coloured patches of turf appear, which later become bare and usually become infested with weeds.
 Birds that regularly appear to be feeding off your lawn are also a good indication that leatherjackets are present.

-If you think that your lawn has leatherjackets, then call us immediately.
-We can remove them with a single application.
+If you think that your lawn has leatherjackets, then you should contact your local Lawn Master outlet as soon as possible.
+In most cases we can remove them with a single application.